FTTC (up to 80Mb), FTTP (up to 1GB), Leased lines, VoIP from £6/ month, Security software, Office 365, Email etc.

 If you have more than one WAP, make sure you are connected to the one with the best signal.
 Sometimes your device will lock on to a WAP which is barely in range.
 Also, if you move your wireless device, it may stay locked onto the first WAP and it may not automatically lock onto the WAP with the best signal.
 We recommend using mesh networking to reduce the chances of this problem.

 6, External interference.

 Make sure that there are no wireless or other electrical devices which could interfere with your Wi-Fi signal.
 Devices known to interfere include, electric motors/generators, transformers, wireless speakers, florescent or neon lights, switch gear and so on.

 7, Multiple users.

-There are some applications such as video streaming (YouTube, Netflix) and video conferencing which may work well with a wireless internet service for some time then for no apparent reason the quality of the video lowers.
+There are some applications such as video streaming (YouTube, Netflix) and video conferencing which may work well with a Cellular internet service for some time then for no apparent reason the quality of the video lowers.
 The apparent speed fluctuation can be for any of the reasons above.
 Please ensure that as far as possible, they are eliminated before contacting support.

 Powerlines are a pair of devices which can use the mains cables within your premises as network cables.
 They can be a great way to get internet to places where it is unreasonable to cable to.

 If you are using Powerlines, please check they are set up correctly.
 The ones we supply will have a network socket at the receiver so you can connect a network cable to your computer for testing.
 Also, if you are connecting a wireless device to the receiver of the powerline, please ensure your wireless device is connected to the powerline and not the router (when you are within good quality range of the Powerline and poor quality range of the Router).
 We have had several calls where our clients were connected to a Router when they thought they were connected by Wi-Fi to a Powerline.